thehxdev/cutlink/README.md

 is expected.
 I try to learn more and make this project better.

 - Create docker-compose file for better experience with docker.
-- Better error handling on client-side errors (All of them handled with `Internal Server Error`)
+- Better error handling on client-side errors (All of them handled with `Internal Server Error`).
-- Better (but VERY simple) UI (First time building front-ends)
+- Better (but VERY simple) UI (First time building front-ends).
-- Check for security vulnerabilities (Sessions and CSRF are already present)
+- Check for security vulnerabilities (Sessions and CSRF are already present).
+- Better form information checking.

 ## Features to implement